In particular, you are seeing a lot of French provincial furniture pieces beign done in white these days.

-(Picture Vintage French Provincial White Painted Cottage Server From Painted Cottages on esty)
+(Picture Vintage French Provincial White Painted Cottage Server From The Painted Cottage)

 Three Steps to The Basics to Painting